logos-co/roadmap/content/dst/codex/codex-comparison.md

 ---

 `vac:dst:codex:codex-comparison`
+Measure Codex against systems like IPFS, BitTorrent etc and see how it compares.
+Primarily BitTorrent.
 ## Description
 We will compare Codex to other systems like IPFS and BitTorrent to see how it performs.